dkfreitag/dkfreitag/README.md

 I'm David Freitag.

-I am currently a **Data Engineer** at **American Family Insurance.** Prior to this, I was a Data Science Intern at Pitney Bowes, and I graduated from Baruch College with a master's degree in Information Systems/Data Analytics in May 2021.
-Before entering the field of data science and engineering, I worked in marketing, customer success, and K-12 education.
+I am currently a **Senior Data Engineer** at **American Family Insurance.** I build ETL pipelines that produce modeling datasets for Data Science.
+My work leverages cloud technologies to efficiently make data available for business decision making and predictive modeling.

 You can read a more detailed description of my background and skillset on the **[about page](https://www.davidfreitag.com/about/)** of my personal website, or you can view my **[resume here.](https://www.davidfreitag.com/images/david_freitag_resume.pdf)**